andresicedo/this/README.md

 # This

-> This repository gives an explanation to the keyword "this" and the ways it is implemented within Javascript.
+> This repository gives an explanation of the keyword "this" and the ways it is implemented within Javascript.

 ---